kjdev/php-ext-zstd/README.md

 ## Streams

-Zstd compression and uncompression are available using the `compress.zstd://` stream prefix.
+Zstd compression and decompression are available using the `compress.zstd://` stream prefix.

 ## Examples